Soldier Boy: The Boys (2019–2026)

+Soldier Boy's appearance was designed by Laura Jean "LJ" Shannon and Greg Hopwood.
+His emerald-colored costume and golden shield resemble Soldier Boy I's costume design.
+Addressing Soldier Boy III's sexual relationship with Homelander in the Herogasm comic series, Kripke confirmed that it would not be adapted to the television series adaptation.
+The character was straightwashed for the adaptation.

-In the third season of the television series adaptation, Jensen Ackles portrays a composite character based on the various comic book characters known as Soldier Boy, created by Nazi defector Frederick Vought during World War II in 1944, via injections of Compound V into a normal soldier.
-After being mentioned by Stan Edgar in the 2020 second season as an early test subject for Compound V, represented via a statue, Soldier Boy is said by Marvin T. "MM" Milk in the third season to be responsible for killing his grandfather whilst thwarting a carjacking, motivating his father's decision to "work himself to death" as a lawyer attempting to bring down Vought and causing MM's Obsessive Compulsive Disorder.
+Soldier Boy was created by Nazi defector Frederick Vought during World War II in 1944, via injections of Compound V into a normal soldier.
+He was named Ben at birth.
+After being mentioned by Stan Edgar in the 2020 second season as an early test subject for Compound V, represented via a statue, Soldier Boy is revealed by Marvin T. "MM" Milk in the third season as responsible for killing his grandfather whilst thwarting a carjacking, motivating his father's decision to "work himself to death" as a lawyer attempting to bring down Vought and causing MM's post-traumatic stress disorder, obsessive-compulsive disorder and hatred of superheroes.
 Soldier Boy was said to have been killed while preventing a nuclear meltdown during the Cold War.
 Believing this story to be false and upon learning of the location of a Russian superweapon known as B.C.L.
-RED said to have actually killed Soldier Boy, Queen Maeve sends Billy Butcher to verify whether it did or not and then retrieve it, both hoping to potentially use the weapon to kill Homelander, the unstable leader of the Seven, due to Vought having equated him and Soldier Boy to have been on a similar to equal power level.
+RED said to have actually killed Soldier Boy, Queen Maeve sends Billy Butcher to verify whether it did or not and then retrieve it, both hoping to potentially use the weapon to kill Homelander, the unstable leader of the Seven, due to Vought having equated him and Soldier Boy on a similar to equal power level.

-Interrogating and killing Soldier Boy's former sidekick Gunpowder after injecting himself with "V-24" (a temporary variant of Compound V) given to him by Maeve, giving himself temporary superpowers, Butcher learns that Soldier Boy was actually killed during a joint black ops mission between his Supe team Payback and the CIA in Nicaragua in 1984, working against the Sandinistas, under the supervision of Butcher's own mentor Grace Mallory.
-Confronting Mallory, Butcher learns that the vast majority of her men had been massacred by Russian and Nicaraguan troops in an ambush in 1984 and that while she did see Soldier Boy fight off several soldiers in the subsequent battle, she had been knocked out while avoiding friendly fire from Gunpowder and only learned of Soldier Boy's death upon her awakening caused by an unknown "superweapon" (B.C.L.
+Butcher, after injecting himself with "V24" (a temporary variant of Compound V given to him by Maeve, giving himself temporary superpowers) interrogates and kills Soldier Boy's former sidekick Gunpowder not before learning that Soldier Boy's death was staged during a joint black ops mission between his Supe team Payback and the CIA in Nicaragua in 1984, working against the Sandinistas, under the supervision of Butcher's own mentor Grace Mallory.
+Confronting Mallory, Butcher learns that the vast majority of her men had been massacred by Russian and Nicaraguan troops in an ambush in 1984 and that while she did see Soldier Boy fight off several soldiers in the subsequent battle, she had been knocked out while avoiding friendly fire from Gunpowder and only learned of Soldier Boy's alleged death upon her awakening caused by an unknown "superweapon" (B.C.L.
 RED), witnessed by his then-girlfriend Crimson Countess.